lkesteloot/unsong/unsong.md

 Sohu felt something new in her mind, a presence, a spark of gold.

-[Are you in my head?] she asked the archangel.
+[open-bracket]Are you in my head?] she asked the archangel.

-[WELL, I WOULD NOT SAY I AM LITERALLY IN YOUR HEAD, SINCE YOUR HEAD IS VERY SMALL.
+[open-bracket]WELL, I WOULD NOT SAY I AM LITERALLY IN YOUR HEAD, SINCE YOUR HEAD IS VERY SMALL.
 HOWEVER, IF YOU WANT TO USE SPATIAL METAPHORS TO GROUND THE BASIC PRINCIPLES OF CHASHMAL, YOU MIGHT SAY THAT…]

 #### III.